celery/pytest-celery/.github/ISSUE_TEMPLATE/Bug-Report.md

 <!--
 To check an item on the list replace [ ] with [x].
 -->
-- [ ] I have verified that the issue exists against the `main` branch of Pytest Celery.
+- [ ] I have verified that the issue exists against the `main` branch of pytest-celery.
 - [ ] This has already been asked to the [discussions forum](https://github.com/celery/pytest-celery/discussions) first.
 - [ ] I have checked the [issues list](https://github.com/celery/pytest-celery/issues?q=is%3Aissue+label%3A%22bug%22+-label%3A%22documentation%22)
   for similar or identical bug reports.